tsfpga/tsfpga/doc/sphinx/netlist_build.rst

 There are checkers available for all the Xilinx primitives, e.g. ``Total LUTs``, ``RAMB18``, ``RAMB36``, etc. as shown in the example.
-It is also possibe to put a condition on the maximum logic level of the design, also shown above.
+It is also possible to put a condition on the maximum logic level of the design, also shown above.

 See the :mod:`API documentation <.build_result_checker>` for more.